HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 Import errors
 -------------

+This work is currenly in progress and tracked by DSPDC-1604.

 Errors that occur during the importer's processing of the staging area for a particular source are logged by the importer to dedicated files in the staging area.
 The object naming scheme for these error log files is